Best reverse osmosis systems

 What does reverse osmosis remove?

-Depending on the quality of your initial water source, whether it be an onsite well or municipal water line, an RO system is capable of removing up to 99.99 percent of the contaminants in your water.
-According to the Centers for Disease Control and Prevention (CDC), reverse osmosis systems have a high effectiveness in removing protozoa, bacteria, viruses and common chemical contaminants such as sodium, chloride, chromium and lead.
-The may also reduce arsenic, fluoride, radium and sulfate, among other pollutants.
+According to the Centers for Disease Control and Prevention (CDC), reverse osmosis systems are highly effective in removing protozoa, bacteria, viruses and common chemical contaminants like sodium, chloride, chromium and lead.
+They may also reduce arsenic, fluoride, radium and sulfate, among other pollutants.

-Contaminants removed by reverse osmosis:
+Contaminants removed by reverse osmosis

 - Arsenic: 95%